May 24th, 2026

 Affirmation of Faith

-Westminster Shorter Catechism Question 94
+Westminster Shorter Catechism Question 96

-Q. What is baptism?
+Q. What is the Lord's supper?

 Closing Hymn